-Research and development expenses increased by \$5.9 million to \$18.7 million for the three months ended March 31, 2005 compared to \$12.8 million for the three months ended March 31, 2004, an increase of 46.1%.
+Research and development expenses increased by \$9.3 million to \$23.6 million for the three months ended June 30, 2005 compared to \$14.3 million for the three months ended June 30, 2004, an increase of 65.0%.
 The increase was primarily due to ongoing expenses in 2005 related to our Technosphere Insulin System.
-Continuation of preclinical and clinical studies in 2005 increased research expenditures by \$5.1 million, which also resulted in increased manufacturing costs of \$0.9 million to supply clinical trial materials and our continued validation of our manufacturing system.
-Offsetting the total increase in research and development expenses of \$6.3 million was the recognition of an estimated \$0.4 million receivable from the State of Connecticut pursuant to a program under which we can exchange qualified research and development income tax credits for cash.
-We anticipate that our research and development expenses will increase significantly with the continuation of existing, and initiation of new, clinical trials and the resulting manufacturing costs associated with producing materials for these clinical trials.
+Continuation of preclinical and clinical studies in 2005 increased research expenditures by \$7.9 million, which also resulted in increased manufacturing costs of \$0.5 million to supply clinical trial materials and our continued validation of our manufacturing system.
+Additionally, research activity related to expanding our proprietary Technosphere platform technology, developing additional applications for the delivery of other drugs and the discovery and development of programs primarily focused on cancer therapies resulted in increased research expenditures of \$1.1 million in 2005.
+Offsetting the total increase in research and development expenses of \$9.5 million was the recognition of an estimated \$0.2 million value-added tax receivable.
+We anticipate that our research and development expenses associated with our Technosphere Insulin System, expanding our Technosphere platform technology and the pursuit of cancer therapies will increase significantly.
+Specifically, we anticipate increased expenses related to the continuation of existing, and initiation of new, clinical trials and the resulting manufacturing costs associated with producing materials for these clinical trials.